HelenaJagodnikKuhar/nanodegree-mockup_to_article/README.md

 Review the Online Resume [Project Rubric](https://review.udacity.com/#!/rubrics/145/view).

 1. In this project I practice HTML syntax by converting a mockup of a blog article into a real website!
 2. Text Formatting: All text is formatted identically to the mockup.
-You should not use break (<br>) tags for this project.
-You can create the desired separate with paragraph tags (<p>).
+You should not use break tags for this project.
+You can create the desired separate with paragraph tags.
 3. Image and Link: The image’s source is the correct URL and the link in the article is correct.
 4. Reflections have four questions:
 - What new skills have you learned?